 468. Diagnostic and Prescriptive Teaching in Adapted Physical Education (5).
+This course is designed to prepare the student to deal with the physiologic

 This course is designed to prepare the student to deal with the physiological discrepancies that affect learning.
 The course will also train the student to prescribe individual education programs to remediate such discrepancies.